mpa-prg/exercise_oop/README.md

 Structure of the session:
 1. **Classes and objects** (theory) → **Task 1**
 2. **Inheritance and polymorphism** (theory) → **Task 2**
-3. **Task 3** - a longer, harder task you work through independently, combining everything from Tasks 1 and 2.
+3. **Task 3** - a longer task you work through independently, combining everything from Tasks 1 and 2.

 Write your own code from scratch in a single file, `oop_exercise.py`.
-Commit and push your work to your assigned GitHub Classroom repository as you go (e.g. one commit per finished part).
+Fork this repository to your own GitHub account, clone your fork, and commit and push your work to it as you go (e.g. one commit per finished part).

 ---